This post may contain affiliate links. Please read our disclosure policy.

 egg, milk, and sugar whisked together in a mixing bowl.

-1. Add the dry ingredients: Whisk in the flour, salt, and ground cinnamon.
+1. Add the Dry Ingredients: Whisk in the flour, salt, and cinnamon until fully combined.

 dutch baby batter in a mixing bowl.